 Ancient Greek women were the first to use olive oil as a moisturizer.
 Olive oil helps to revitalize dry skin and contributes to the cell renewal process.

-They would also mix it with sugar or salt and use it as an exfoliant.
-Olive oil made the skin look shiny and healthy, while adding a bit of glowing color.
+Ancient Greek women would also mix olive oil with sugar or salt and use it as an exfoliant.
+The olive oil made the skin look shiny and healthy while adding a bit of glowing color.

 An ancient Greek beauty secret: Honey